A few weeks ago, I had the pleasure of presenting my talk on “You, Me, and A.D.D” to the Santa Rosa Chapter of CHADD.

 What a fun crowd!
 About 60 adults with ADHD and/or their partners turned out.
 That’s a lot of people for a small town!
 Coordinator Pauline Laurent is doing a great job creating awareness in Sonoma County.

 As I made motored up Highway 101, anxiety swelled.
 A public speaker I’m not — or at least I thought I wasn’t.
 Being the much-youngest of seven in a very verbal Italian family, it was hard to get a word in edgewise.
-And my journalism career has mostly been spent behind a desk and on the phone.
+I spent most of my journalism career behind a desk and on the phone.
 Asking the questions.